donfour/simple-react-clipboard/README.md

 # Simple React Clipboard

 A simple and flexible React utility component for copying texts to the clipboard.
+Some code is based on [clipboard.js](https://github.com/zenorocha/clipboard.js).

 ## Getting Started